selinareuter/dude-wheres-my-bike_final_project/README.md

 #### Planning-Area Map

-This interactive map displays report counts across Berlin’s 534 planning areas.
+This interactive map displays report counts by Berlin LOR planning area.

 Users can explore the map by: